 - i.
-Based on demand, priority will be given to CDBG-MIT HUD MID areas with a goal of at least eighty (80) percent of funds going towards those areas; and - ii.
-Up to twenty (20) percent of funds may address unmet need and identified risks in the CDBG-MIT State MID counties minus their "most-impacted" ZIP codes.
+Based on demand, priority will be given to CDBG-MIT HUD MID areas with a goal of at least eighty (80) percent of funds going towards those areas; - ii.
+Up to twenty (20) percent of funds may address unmet need and identified risks in the CDBG-MIT State MID counties minus their "most-impacted" ZIP codes; and - iii.
+Any unexpended funds will be reallocated to the Housing Oversubscription Supplemental program.